gigantocypris/CT_NVAE/README.md

 kaggle competitions download -c rsna-intracranial-hemorrhage-detection
 ```

 After downloading the RSNA Brain Dataset, you need to convert unorganized DICOM files to organized 3D .npy file.
-You can use the `computed_tomography/dcm_to_npy.py` script provided to accomplish this.
-Add `True` after `{TARGET_DIR}` to make a smaller dataset.
+You can use the `computed_tomography/preprocess_brain_data.py` script provided to accomplish this.
+Set `small` into `True` to make a small dataset.(100 Patients) The number of files that will be processed is given by the -n flag.
+The -v flag is optional and will print out .png visualizations of all the images and sinograms in the dataset.
+Only use the -v flag for a small dataset.

 ```
-python $CT_NVAE_PATH/computed_tomography/test.py --source_path $SOURCE_DIR --destination_path $TARGET_DIR --smaller True
+python $CT_NVAE_PATH/computed_tomography/preprocess_brain_data.py $SOURCE_DIR $TARGET_DIR -small True -n 100
 ```